Filter results

 What is your blood group?
 A, B, or O?
 Did you know that this is determined by complex sugar molecules called glycans?
 Glycans cover the suface of every cell in the body.
 They are composed of different carbohydrates that assemble into a dazzling amount of structurally diverse sugar chains.
 Next to constituting the blood groups, glycans regulate immune recognition and instruct the intestinal microbiome.
 Moreover, glycan alterations are involved in every major disease.

-Our lab uses gene editing (CRISPR) and organoid models to control the glycan structures that cells produce and to recapitulate their functions in health and disease.
-This enables the production of glycans that have for example beneficial effects on the immune system or the microbiome.
-Furthermore, this platform allows to engineer “diseased” glycans and to recapitulate their role in pathological processes such as inflammation and autoimmunity and to develop novel glycan-based therapies.
+Our lab uses gene editing (CRISPR) to control the glycan structures that cells produce to build so called cell-based glycan arrays, with each cell presenting only a specific glycan structure.
+This enables the production of defined glycans that are applied to modulate the immune system and the gut microbiome.
+Furthermore, the cell-based glycan array allows us to engineer “diseased” glycans and to recapitulate their role in pathological processes such as inflammation and autoimmunity.
+Ultimately, our aim is to develop novel glycan-based therapies that reduce inflammation and foster a healthy gut microbiome.

-IMM M Chemistry of Life biochemistry biotechnology cell biology chemistry of life molecular biology carbohydrates gene editing immunohistochemistry immune system CRISPR/Cas9 gel electrophoresis Optical microscopy PCR
+M Chemistry of Life biochemistry biotechnology cell biology chemistry of life molecular biology carbohydrates gene editing immunohistochemistry immune system

 (Hansen)